 - 1 cup chopped pecans

-- Beat the butter and confectioners' sugar until light and fluffy.
+- Beat the butter and 1 cup of the confectioners' sugar until light and fluffy.

 - Add the vanilla, then mix in the flour and salt.
 Mix until well combined; the mixture will be grainy, almost like sand.

 - Stir in the pecans, then form the dough by hand into small balls.

 - Flatten the balls slightly (I found using my hands to gently press the dough together worked best) and place on greased baking sheets.